 I see it hit.
-My wife does too.
+Mindy does too.
 But she already saw it live.
 I see it on tape.
 We are right here watching as the world starts crashing down.
-We are here…watching.
+We are here… watching.
 I say the only thing I can think of to say:

 “This is war.”